perturbing/hydra-tutorial/hydra-tutorial.md

-### **Disclaimer**: this document is written in Oktober 2023, the current version of hydra-poc may differ from the discription below.
+### **Disclaimer**: this document is written in October 2023, the current version of hydra-poc may differ from the description below.
 The goal of this document is to be educational.
-For a more updated view on hydra see the <a href="https://hydra.family/head-protocol/">documentation</a>.
+For a more updated view on hydra, see the <a href="https://hydra.family/head-protocol/">documentation</a>.

 # <a href="https://eprint.iacr.org/2020/299.pdf">Hydra: Fast Isomorphic State Channels</a>
 <details>